boku7/boku7.github.io/_posts/2019-09-18-SLAE32_5-2_msfChmodShadow.md

    0x0804807d <+18>:    outs   dx,DWORD PTR fs:[esi]
    0x0804807f <+20>:    ja     0x8048081 <shellcode+22>
 ```
++ When the `call` instruction is executed, the memory location of the next instruction will be stored otno the top of the stack before maing the jump.
++ The memory location stored on the top of the stack is actually the address of our string used for the filename `/etc/shadow`.
+  - Any time I see `das` after a call in shellcode, it typically means it is a string operation.

 ##### Pointer to /etc/shadow string on the top of the Stack
 ```console